Quantum-Software-Development/Torus-Quantum-Magnetic-Field/README.md

 <br>

-- **Human Body Magnetic Quantum Field**: Explore the concept of the human body's magnetic field and its potential toroidal structure
+- **Human Body Magnetic Quantum Field**: Explore the concept of the human body's magnetic field and its potential toroidal structure.